 🔪 Instructions

-Step by step instructions for making this creamy shell pasta.
+Step-by-step instructions for making this creamy shell pasta.

-Then, make the pasta with kale and corn.
+- Step 3: Then, make the pasta with kale and corn.
+Boil pasta in well-salted water

-Stir together and continue to cook
+- Step 6: Stir together and continue to cook until the pasta is done.

-Drain pasta and return to pot
+- Step 7: Reserve some pasta water, then drain pasta and return to pot

-Stir everything together to combine.
+- Step 9: Stir everything together to combine.
 Taste and season with salt and pepper, as needed.

-Serve hot!
+- Step 10: Serve hot!

-⭐️ Expert tips
+Expert tips

 - Be sure to cook the cauliflower until it's tender, so you have a smooth, creamy sauce.